alexander-winkler/nlatepic/README.md

 Currently, the data is stored in a simple `csv` file (`works.csv`) that can be viewed on github or downloaded and viewed in libreoffice Calc or Excel.
 I am still trying to find out which categories are useful in order to efficiently describe the texts in the corpus.
 I try to add authority file ids to the authors and bibliographic ids to the prints in order to make them more easily retrievable.

-The bibliographic references use the Zotero citation keys from the collectin mentioned above.
+The bibliographic references use the Zotero citation keys from the collection mentioned above.

+If you want to contribute, [create an issue on github](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) or send me an email ({first name}_{name}{at}posteo{dot}de).

 # Todo

-  * IJsewijn/Sacré 1998 and other overviews and add data
+* Look through IJsewijn/Sacré 1998 and other overviews and add data.
 * Create frontend (maybe similar to [Catalogue of Critical Editions](https://dig-ed-cat.acdh.oeaw.ac.at/browsing/editions/), open source on [github](https://github.com/acdh-oeaw/dig_ed_cat)).
 Maybe the [json-editor](https://github.com/json-editor/json-editor) can be adapted.

 # Licence